Wayhowen/portfolio/doc/learning.md

 # size properties
 vh, vw - viewport height, width

+# values
+There are different realtive and absolute values

 check out how pixels are configured in relation to DPI

+# text decoration
+text-decoration - property allows to change the looks of text

+text-transform - property used for setting text case

+text-align - aligning text to some side

+font-weight: how bold font is

+font-family - property to set the type of font

-There are different realtive and absolute values
+There are  fonts: serif, sans-serif and monospace

 #### Links learned from:
 https://www.youtube.com/watch?v=pQN-pnXPaVg